- What are Historics queries?

-- How do I recover my data if a Historics query fails while it is running?
+- How do I recover my data if an Historics query fails while it is running?

-- I ran a Historics query but no data was delivered.
+- I ran an Historics query but no data was delivered.
 What do I do now?

-- Will I be notified when a Historics query is complete?
+- Will I be notified when an Historics query is complete?

 The DataSift Historics archive is a large body of content gathered from a variety of websites.
 Historics is useful when you want to turn the clock back and filter against data from the past.
 It uses the same CSDL language that we use for live streaming.
 It typically works 100 times faster than live streaming.
 It offers 100 percent coverage or you can run it on a sample of 10 percent.
 Read more

-Before you run a full Historics job you can use our Historics Preview feature, which uses a 1 percent sample of the archive to estimate how much it will cost to run the job.
+Before you run a full Historics job you can use our Historics Preview feature, which uses a 1 percent sample of the archive to estimate how much data the job will return.

-When you set up a Historics query via the /historics/prepare API endpoint, you pass the start and end date/time as parameters.
+When you set up an Historics query via the /historics/prepare API endpoint, you pass the start and end date/time as parameters.